Go Back Email Link

 • 1 ripe tomato, seeded and diced

-• 1 green chili pepper, coarsely chopped
+• 1 finely chopped green chili pepper, optional

 • 1 tablespoon extra virgin olive oil